Sometimes, others can walk further than you’d expect…12th January 2013

 Others may have realised that this was ahead and it may have lured many out of doors to snatch a semblance of the summer dream that never came to pass.
 It was when I entered Dovedale that I realised just how many were so doing.
-Most remained on the opposite of the river though some were coaxing young children along the rough track along the floor of Thorpe Cloud on my side.
-In fact, I was wondering if I was going the right way though I was.
-Another thought is as to whether the summer rains has washed away what would have been a more passable one but that’s not a question that I am able to answer.
+Most remained on the opposite of the river, though some were coaxing young children along the rough track along the floor of Thorpe Cloud on my side.
+In fact, I was wondering if I was going the right way, even if I was.
+Another thought is whether the summer rains have washed away what would have been a more passable one, but that’s not a question that I am able to answer.

 The steeping stones beneath the outcrop of Dovedale Castle were busy with many families milling about.
 Many of them stayed just there but more were set to keep going as I was to discover.
 Even the incline leading to Lover’s Leap did nothing to stop them and that kind of thing usually stymies many.
 It probably was the littering of the slopes above the river with many rocky outcrops like Tissington Spires that was the cause of luring them further in the sunshine.